flucoma/flucoma-core/README.md

 If your needs are different, then these defaults can be overridden by passing the desired compiler flags to CMake via the `FLUID_ARCH` cache variable.

 If your Intel / AMD chip is too old to support AVX, it probably still supports SSE.
-On macOS and Linux, `sysctl -a | grep cpu.feat` can be used to produce a list of the various features your CPU supports.
+On macOS and Linux, `sysctl -a | grep cpu.feat` can be used to produce a list of the various features your CPU supports.-->

 ## Credits
 #### FluCoMa core development team (in alphabetical order)